 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.
 (I tried leaving comments open and the site was swamped with spam.
 I had like 15000 comments with links to irrelevant web sites.
 It took a day to go through them all.
 Currently comments continue to be trash.
-By the way, I’ve had technical problems with the way this web site handles comments, with an error message saying the site has been having technical difficulties.
-Once that is fixed I’ll be moderating comments from new posters. )
+Not Your’s, I mean in general I’m just seeing a lot of spam comments being attempted by bots.
+By the way, I’ve had technical problems with the way this web site handles comments.
+That problem has been resolved with a PHP software update.)

 For users that register on my website, the system also stores the personal information provided in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.
 (Hmmm.
 With great power comes great responsibility.
 Well, I’m not going to do anything with that data, unless a comment shows up or an issues arises where I might want to email you for some reason.)